11305

 Sales Growth

-As you can see below, Squarespace's revenue growth has been mediocre over the last two years, growing from $207.4 million in Q4 FY2021 to $270.7 million this quarter.
+As you can see below, Squarespace's revenue growth has been mediocre over the last three years, growing from $179.6 million in Q1 2021 to $281.1 million this quarter.

 Squarespace Total Revenue

-Next quarter's guidance suggests that Squarespace is expecting revenue to grow 16.2% year on year to $275.5 million, improving on the 14.1% year-on-year increase it recorded in the same quarter last year.
-For the upcoming financial year, management expects revenue to be $1.18 billion at the midpoint, growing 16.6% year on year compared to the 16.8% increase in FY2023.
+Next quarter's guidance suggests that Squarespace is expecting revenue to grow 18.2% year on year to $292.5 million, improving on the 16.4% year-on-year increase it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 16.2% over the next 12 months before the earnings results announcement.

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Squarespace's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 74.3% in Q4.
+Squarespace's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 71.3% in Q1.

 Squarespace Gross Margin (GAAP)

-That means that for every $1 in revenue the company had $0.74 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Despite its decline over the last year, Squarespace's gross margin is still around the average of a typical SaaS businesses.
+That means that for every $1 in revenue the company had $0.71 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Squarespace's gross margin is lower than that of a typical SaaS businesses and its deterioration over the last year isn't doing it any favors.
 Gross margin has a major impact on a company’s ability to develop new products and invest in marketing, which may ultimately determine the winner in a competitive market.
 This makes it a critical metric to track for the long-term investor.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Squarespace's free cash flow came in at $57.23 million in Q4, up 57.2% year on year.
+Squarespace's free cash flow came in at $81.83 million in Q1, up 34% year on year.

 Squarespace Free Cash Flow